Thevarungaur/rag_bot/README.md

 Head over to [localhost:7860](http://localhost:7860) to view the application running.
 Try asking questions such as:

-- _What NAAC grade does NIET have?_
+- _What NAAC grade does hansraj have have?_
-- _What is the International Twinning Program at NIET?_
+- _Tell me about the college_
-- _Tell me about the ECE department at NIET._
+- _Tell me about the Computer Science department at Hansraj College._

-### Running with HuggingFace Spaces

-This project is deployed as a `gradio` project over at _HuggingFace Spaces_, and can be viewed [here](https://huggingface.co/spaces/AditiDubey2111/niet-chatbot).